OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 However, many can be remotely logged into machine and work on it.
 If a user wants to use the system, he needs an account.

+There are also special service accounts which are used by system services.

 ### User accounts

 User accounts are primarily used for day-to-day tasks.